 The National Association of Landscape Professionals offers several certifications that can help your enterprise stand out.
 While many of them are helpful, we recommend starting with relevant lawn care certifications, like Lawn Care Manager and Lawn Care Technician.

-Having the proper lawn care business insurance policies is highly recommended.
+Choosing the right insurance company and getting the proper lawn care business insurance policies is highly recommended.
 There are several policies that you should have:

 • General liability insurance